mattcroat/joy-of-code/posts/impossible-layout-animations-with-svelte/impossible-layout-animations-with-svelte.md

 You might need to **enable cookies** for the example but the code is also available on [GitHub](https://github.com/joysofcode/svelte-gsap-flip).

-## Doesn't Svelte Already Do FLIP Animations?
+## Doesn't Svelte Already Have FLIP Animations?

 Doing FLIP animations in Svelte is possible using the `flip` animate directive but limited to keyed each blocks and using `crossfade` to complete the illusion.